The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 When travelling this route, Omio customers are departing most frequently from Roma Termini and arriving in Milano Centrale.

-Passengers board their train most frequently from Roma Termini and travel around 0 mile (s) / 0 km from the city centre to this train station.
+Passengers booking this route most frequently board their trains from Roma Termini and need to travel around 1 mile (s) / 1 km from the city centre to get to this train station.

-Passengers travelling this route most often arrive at Milano Centrale and need to travel approximately 0 mile (s) / 0 km from the train station to the city centre in Milan.
+Passengers arriving in Milan most often arrive at Milano Centrale and need to travel around 1 mile (s) / 2 km from this train station to the city centre.

 Here are some other resources that might have the information you need